SuxinL/Notes/Philosophy/problem_solving/root_cause_analysis_methodology.md

 In the case of analyzing problems in an unfamiliar field, steps of small sizes are better.
 One process then involves a subject acting on an object.
 The action is usually a simple physical / engineering action involving transfer of energy or information.
 Simple actions includes water overflowing, pressing a tape and so on.
 If we take a large step when we are not clear of the mechanisms, we might ignore some factors.

-If we have already understanding the whole picture and mechanisms of a system, we can choose  steps of a lager size.
+If we have already understood the whole picture and mechanisms of a system, we can choose  steps of a lager size.
 In this case, one process involves multiple components interacting sequentially.
 For instance, we can group the communication from the CPU/MEM to PCI to SATA together after we know a write to the disk must go along this path.

 Notice if a system involves a large number of components, we might get lost when trying small steps.
 For this types of problems which are common in engineering, a top-down approach is better.
 We then need to learn the system structure firstly.